About the ACM India Anveshan Setu Fellowship

 - Duration of the visit: We recommend a minimum of four weeks in a year per visit.
 Depending on the performance, mentee/student can be allowed to visit same or different mentors up to three times in three years, during the PhD career of the student.

-- It is expected that at the end of each four-week visit, the mentee will have a better understanding and perspective of research methodology and practices in her/his area of interest, develop taste and enthusiasm for exploring an area of her/his interest in depth, and expand her/his network of academic contacts.
+- It is expected that at the end of minimum four-week visit, the mentee will have a better understanding and perspective of research methodology and practices in her/his area of interest, develop taste and enthusiasm for exploring an area of her/his interest in depth, and expand her/his network of academic contacts.

 - Depending on the interest by the mentor and mentee, ACM India will do the matchmaking.
 Explicit approval from the mentor will be taken before assigning a mentee.